 I’m calling this gallery “Happy Accident,” because that’s how it came to be.

 I was shooting video out my window: turkeys in the yard or the pileated woodpecker visiting—I don’t remember what.
-And when I set the camera down (a Canon PowerShot), I happened to set it on a printout of a short story I’d been working on.
+And when I set the camera down (a Canon PowerShot), I happened to set it on a printout of a short story I’d been editing by hand on a printout.
 I was trying to navigate the camera’s menu (old man, tiny buttons) when I accidentally took a photo.
-The text in the frame and the text cut out of the frame made an intriguing fragment.

 When I looked at the photo, I saw a fragment of ty: “…it’s not hard trying.
 Snicker.”
 But what I heard in my head was “Trying hard not to snicker.”
 This leap seemed possible because my brain was reading a photograph of type, not type itself.

 This was enough to make the exercise seem meaningful, and I pursued it.
 The results are here.